TrevorDurn/SmallPrototype_S.Q.U.AIR/README.md

 Enjoy!
 I still have the MQTT in the code but this is the basic idea and where I am with development.
 Would love any and all input - collaboration is key!
 -Trevor

-Trevor James Durning
+Trevor James Durning | | Trevor.James.Durning@columbia.edu
-President, Tri-State Air Quality
-Columbia University | General Studies '25
-Environmental Chemistry and Sustainable Development B.A.
-Research Technician, Westervelt Aerosol Group
-Research Assistant, McNeill Group Trevor.James.Durning@columbia.edu